openmrs/openmrs-esm-form-engine-lib/README.md

 ## About The Project

-The OpenMRS form engine is simply a React component that renders forms based on the AMPATH Forms Schema.
+The OpenMRS Form Engine is simply a React component that renders forms based on the AMPATH Forms Schema.
 The AMPATH forms are well defined [here](https://ampath-forms.vercel.app/).
+The origins of this react-based project were made possible thanks to the UCSF-OHRI project in 2022 and moved to the community in 2023.

 ### Documentation

 You can find for more details, Technical guides, and other docs bundled within the [official documentation](https://ohri.atlassian.net/wiki/spaces/HOME/pages/120684546/OHRI+Forms).

 ### Built With